The Kona Coffee Cultural Festival

 Kona Coffee Festival Dancers

-A festival button ($5 per person) is required for entrance to the various events, this modest fee helps support the festival & event coordination.
+A festival button ($5 per person) is required for entrance to the various events, this modest fee helps support the festival and event coordination.
 The buttons are also fantastic collector items, as they have the new festival artwork featured on them each year.
 Buttons can be purchased at most of the event locations as well as at many local businesses around Kona.
 A few of the main events have additional fees or tickets required to attend.

 Vendors offer Coffee Samples at the Kona Coffee Festival